Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Methodology

 \subsection{Retrieval set-up}

-We run retrievals on two sets of data: (1) synthetic \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves simulated from the GCM-based model of WASP-43b described in \ref{sec:gcm_intro}; (2) observed \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves of WASP-43b as presented in \cite{stevenson_spitzer_2017}.
-For each set of data, we run four retrievals using each of the atmospheric models described in \ref{sec:simple_T_models}.
-We fit the spectra at all phases simultaneously using model spectra generated from the parametric atmospheric models.
-We use Nested Sampling \citep{feroz_multimodal_2008} to calculate the posterior distribution of the atmospheric model parameters and the Bayesian evidence of the model, described in more details in \ref{sec:nested_sampling}.
+We run retrievals on two sets of data: (1) synthetic \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves simulated from the GCM-based model of WASP-43b described in section \ref{sec:gcm_intro}, and (2) observed \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves of WASP-43b as presented in \cite{stevenson_spitzer_2017}.
+For each set of data, we run four retrievals using each of the atmospheric models described in section \ref{sec:simple_T_models}.
+We fit the spectra at all phases simultaneously using spectra generated from the parametric atmospheric models.
+We use Nested Sampling \citep{feroz_multimodal_2008} to calculate the posterior distribution of the atmospheric model parameters and the Bayesian evidence of the model, described in section \ref{sec:nested_sampling}.
 In appendix \ref{app:phase_by_phase}, we also compare our retrieval results to the phase-by-phase retrieval approach, where the spectrum at each orbital phase is analysed independently.

 For all of our retrievals, the atmospheric model is defined from 20 to $10^{-3}$ bar, on 20 points equally spaced in log pressure.
 The atmospheric models have two components: a temperature model and a chemical abundance model.
 In each of our retrieval schemes, we test a different temperature model described in section \ref{sec:simple_T_models}.
 On the other hand, all of our retrieval schemes share the same chemical abundance model, which assumes a H$_2$/He dominated atmosphere and contains four spectrally active gases: H$_2$O, CO$_2$, CO, CH$_4$.
 The abundance model is parameterised by the volume mixing ratios of the spectrally active gases, assumed to be constant with respect to pressure, longitude and latitude.
 Furthermore, we do not include clouds/hazes in any of our models, and we assume aerosols with no significant spectral features to be degenerate with the other components of our atmospheric models.
-The limitations of these assumptions are discussed in more details in section \ref{sec:discussions}.
-The model parameters and their prior ranges are listed in Table \ref{tab:priors}.
-We prescribe uniform priors for all of our model parameters.
+The limitations of these assumptions are discussed in section \ref{sec:discussions}.
+The model parameters and their prior ranges are listed in Table \ref{tab:priors}, and we prescribe uniform priors for all of our model parameters.